 Since Starter Template version 3.0.0 you will not be able to import single-page templates for the Beaver Builder.
 We temporarily disabled this option.

 Step 3 – Browse through the library to find the template you need.
 Next, click on it to display all single-page templates;

 If you see the “Get Access!” button instead, it means that you are trying to import Premium templates using the free Starter Templates plugin.
 Also, this could mean that you didn’t activate your Premium Starter Templates License.

-Step 4 – You can check out available page templates, select one, and click on the “Import Template” button;
+Step 4 – You can check out available page templates, select one, and click on the “Insert” button;

 Step 5 – If you don’t have the required plugins installed, you will see a notification that the page dynamic content will not be added.
 You can continue the import process, but the required plugins won’t be installed nor activated automatically.
 Thus, you will have to install and activate those plugins yourself.